Project Connect: Downtown Transit Tunnel

+The original plans for Project Connect proposed a 1.6 mi transit tunnel underneath the Downtown area, which would have served the Orange, Blue, and Gold light rail lines.
+The initial tunnel would have run under Guadalupe street from Cesar Chavez street to at least 14th street, as well as under 4th street from Guadalupe to Trinity street with another tunnel being dug at a later point under Trinity street from Cesar Chavez street to 14th street to serve the gold line.

 By 2021, planners were considering moving the Orange Line's southern portal to near Lively Middle School at Leland Street, citing engineering challenges with emerging close to Lady Bird Lake and the topography of South Congress.
+By 2022, due to cost overruns and ballooning labor and material costs due to the COVID-19 pandemic, Project Connect would be drastically downsized, with the Downtown Transit Tunnel being one of the first aspects to be cut with the lines being rerouted to all share a bridge.

-MetroRapid and MetroExpress expansion
+CapMetro Rapid and CapMetro Express expansion

-Currently, Capital Metro operates two bus rapid transit routes (801 and 803) branded as Capital MetroRapid.
+Currently, CapMetro operates two bus rapid transit routes (801 and 803) branded as CapMetro Rapid.
 Under Project Connect, seven new lines are proposed as enhanced or potential future service throughout Austin.
 In addition to connecting different transit services, these lines mostly feature a park and ride at their terminus for commuters.
 Project Connect also proposes four new MetroExpress commuter bus lines, as well as extended service to existing lines.